NickMagidson/blog-starter-kit/_posts/parallelizing-requests.md

 `Promise.all()` is a method that accepts an iterable (usually an array) of promises and returns a single promise that resolves when all the input promises have resolved.

 If any promise rejects, `Promise.all()` **immediately rejects** with the reason from the first promise that failed.
-This makes it powerful for parallelizing independent asynchronous operations—but also something to handle carefully.
+This makes it powerful for parallelizing independent asynchronous operations, but also something to handle carefully.